JackTrick/bitsy-advanced-dialogue-tags-mod/README.md

 Using (curRoomPalNow) will immediately change the current room's palette, but the current dialog will continue.
 ```
-       palette:    can either be the index or the name of the desired palette
+       palette:    should be the index of the palette (can be found in the game data).
+                   You can try palette names, but I've found that buggy so far.
+                   Will try to fix that in a future update.

 Usage: (curRoomPal "<palette>")

        (curRoomPalNow "<palette>")

 Example: (curRoomPal "1")
-         (curRoomPalNow "noir colors")
+         (curRoomPalNow "2")
 ```

 ### :alarm_clock: Timer Variant Dialog Hacks